IBM-Cloud/todo-apps/java/README.md

     `docker push registry.ng.bluemix.net/<NAMEPACE_NAME>/<DOCKER-IMAGE-NAME>`

-3. Deploy containerized application to the Kubernetes cluster in Bluemix using Kubernetes, to do this use the following two kubectl commands:
+3. Deploy containerized application to the Kubernetes cluster in IBM Cloud using Kubernetes, to do this use the following two kubectl commands:

     `kubectl run <YOUR_DEPLOYMENT-NAME> --image=registry.ng.bluemix.net/<NAMEPACE_NAME>/<DOCKER-IMAGE-NAME>:<DOCKER-IMAGE-TAG> --port=8080`